IHE/HIE-Whitepaper/README.md

 of demographics matching rules.
 There is also concern around privacy when unnecessarily transporting patient demographics.

+TODO - should we define demographics distinct from identification?
+Much like PMIR did.

 Thus, IHE recommends that the identification of the patient be done through patient identifiers in a common or accepted patient identification domain.
 Thus, prior to the exchange of healthcare